MicrosoftDocs/Edge-Enterprise-pr.pt-br/edgeenterprise/browser-policies/zh-TW/microsoft-edge-policies.md

   - 在 Windows 和 macOS，因為 77 或更新版本

   #### 描述
-  根據 URL 模式指定網站清單，如果網站請求，Microsoft Edge 應為其自動選擇用戶端憑證。

-該值必須是 JSON 字典字串化的陣列。每個字典的格式必須為 { "pattern": "$URL_PATTERN", "filter" : $FILTER }，其中 $URL_PATTERN 是內容設定模式。$FILTER 限制瀏覽器要自動選擇哪個用戶端憑證。與篩選器無關，僅選擇與伺服器憑證要求相符的憑證。例如，如果 $FILTER 的格式為 { "ISSUER": { "CN": "$ISSUER_CN" } }，則僅選擇由具有 CommonName $ISSUER_CN 的憑證所發布的用戶端憑證。如果 $FILTER 包含"ISSUER" 和 "SUBJECT" 部分，用戶端憑證必須同時滿足兩個要選擇的條件。如果 $FILTER 指定一個組織 ("O")，則憑證必須具有至少一個與要選擇的指定值相符的組織。如果 $FILTER 指定組織單位 ("OU")，則憑證必須具有至少一個與要選擇的指定值相符的組織單位。已選擇。如果 $FILTER 為空字典 {}，則用戶端憑證的選擇沒有任何其他限制。

-如果未設定此原則，則所有網站皆不會進行自動選擇。
+  Setting the policy lets you make a list of URL patterns that specify sites for which Microsoft Edge can automatically select a client certificate.
+The value is an array of stringified JSON dictionaries, each with the form { "pattern": "$URL_PATTERN", "filter" : $FILTER }, where $URL_PATTERN is a content setting pattern. $FILTER restricts the client certificates the browser automatically selects from.
+Independent of the filter, only certificates that match the server's certificate request are selected.

+Examples for the usage of the $FILTER section:

+* When $FILTER is set to { "ISSUER": { "CN": "$ISSUER_CN" } }, only client certificates issued by a certificate with the CommonName $ISSUER_CN are selected.

+* When $FILTER contains both the "ISSUER" and the "SUBJECT" sections, only client certificates that satisfy both conditions are selected.

+* When $FILTER contains a "SUBJECT" section with the "O" value, a certificate needs at least one organization matching the specified value to be selected.

+* When $FILTER contains a "SUBJECT" section with a "OU" value, a certificate needs at least one organizational unit matching the specified value to be selected.

+* When $FILTER is set to {}, the selection of client certificates is not additionally restricted.
+Note that filters provided by the web server still apply.

+If you leave the policy unset, there's no autoselection for any site.

   #### 支援功能:
   - 可以是強制: 是